 Function Sets/queries the cell power state.

-The optional [:SELected] keyword in this command specifies that the cell power state being set or queried applies to the current system type.
-The current system type can be changed using the "CALL[:CELL]:SYSTem[:TYPE]?" command.
-The cell power settings for the CW operating mode are independant of the cell power settings for the other operating modes.
+The optional [:SELected] keyword in this command specifies that the cell power state being set or queried applies to the current system type (see "CALL[:CELL]:SYSTem[:TYPE]?").
+The cell power settings for the CW operating mode are independent of the cell power settings for the other operating modes.

 Setting Range: 1 ON 0 OFF

 Query Range: 1 0

 RST Setting ON

 Requirements Test Application Revision: A.01 and above

 Programming Example

 OUTPUT 714; "CALL:CELL:POWER:STATE OFF" !Turns off cell power.

-CALL[:CELL]:RFGenerator
+CALL:RFGenerator